gsaibhargav/eks-lifecycle/README.md

 # eks-lifecycle
 Amazon EKS version has a limited support window.
 Running unsupported Kubernetes versions can lead to:

+.
 Security risks

+.
 Forced upgrades

+.
 Production instability

+.
 Additional costs

-This py code checks your Amazon EKS cluster version support status and available updates for EKS add-ons, helping teams stay compliant with AWS support policies and avoid unexpected costs, upgrades or deprecations.
+This py code checks your Amazon EKS clusters in your AWS account, version support status and available updates for the cluster add-ons, helping teams stay compliant with AWS support policies and avoid unexpected costs, upgrades or deprecations.